 - Wipe off everything tidily: This doesn't have to do with softness.
-But, we know how tidiness is as tied with being lady like as soft round roti.
-This tip will also send away those insect that love flour and greasiness.
-Wipe off the board, rolling-pin, counter and everything with a dry cloth so there are no loose flour particles clinging anywhere.
+But, we know how tidiness is as tied with being ladylike as soft round roti.
+This tip will also send away that insect that loves flour and greasiness.
+Wipe off the board, rolling pin, counter, and everything with a dry cloth so there are no loose flour particles clinging anywhere.

 - Roti re-heating tips: Never reheat the chapati on a too-hot griddle.
 Heat on medium heat slowly one by one and you'll have good soft roti even after a few hours.
 If the chapati is dry, sprinkle little water on both sides.
-Non-stick pan or tawa is handy over-here as chapati can stick to the iron tawa.
-Also apply little oil that'll retain moisture in the roti.
-A little care you can eat those leftovers.
+A non-stick pan or tawa is handy over here as chapati can stick to the iron tawa.
+Also, apply little oil that'll retain moisture in the roti.
+With a little care, you can eat those leftovers.

-- Leftover roti also make amazing snack: Just shallow sprinkle some salt and pepper on the surface and fry roti with very little oil until crispy.
-This popodums like roti make a quick breakfast with cream and jam.
+- Leftover roti also makes an amazing snack: Just shallow sprinkle some salt and pepper on the surface and fry roti with very little oil until crispy.
+These popadums like roti make a quick breakfast with cream and jam.

 - You can always store extra dough, covered in a fridge that stays good for a day.
 This is especially good for dry places where roti gets hard quickly and only fresh roti stays soft.
 So make a large dough that'll suffice for the day.
 And make fresh roti at the time of lunch and dinner.
 Although, a bit too much work but absolutely worth it.

 - Roti Freezing tips: Now, once you are done, count off all roti if you have more roti than you would need for the day's meal.
-Separate them and freeze after 15 minutes or while still warm.
+Separate them and freeze them after 15 minutes or while still warm.
 Do not freeze hours later.
 Freezing warm roti will give you soft chapati after re-heating.
-Just put a pile of roti in zip lock bags and freeze.
+Just put a pile of roti in zip-lock bags and freeze.
 When required, heat frozen roti directly on tawa.
 And you'll have almost fresh homemade roti.
-You can use frozen roti up-to 15 days.
+You can use frozen roti for up to 15 days.